- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 What is the right solution for you?

 Another approach for parents and grandparents may be to combine the features of custodial accounts and 529 college savings plans with a custodial 529 plan account.
+A custodial 529 account is not the same as custodial account (UGMA/UTMA), and also not the same as the traditional 529 account.
 When the student takes ownership of the account, they must use the money for college expenses or pay a penalty.
 A custodial 529 account still counts as a parental asset even when the student takes ownership—in contrast to the UGMA/UTMA account which is always considered an asset owned by the child.

 The contribution limits for a custodial 529 account align with the limits for a UGMA/UTMA account.
-For federal tax purposes, the annual contribution limit is the federal annual gifting limit currently in effect for the year in which a contribution is made to an account—$15,000 in 2020.
+For federal tax purposes, the annual contribution limit is the federal annual gifting limit currently in effect for the year in which a contribution is made to an account—$16,000 in 2022.

 Also, you cannot make an accelerated gift to a custodial 529 account.